Planned for Growth

 (including computers and technology)

-Check out our awesome photo albums.
-The photography is done by award-winning Mississippi photographer, Robby Followel.
-He is also an avid supporter of all things MadCAAP.
+Check out these awesome photos.
+Award-winning Mississippi photographer Robby Followel shot the photography.
+He is an avid supporter of all things MadCAAP.

 In 2015, MadCAAP began a children’s ministry at The Joe Prichard Homes, also known as “The Joe,” a federally-subsidized apartment complex for low-income residents.